 We read romance because:

-- and because, across cultures, love shows up again and again, even if it looks different in different places.
+- It across cultures, love shows up again and again, even if it looks different in different places.

 1) Pride and Prejudice by Jane Austen (1813)